widelands/widelands/doc/sphinx/source/tutorial.rst

 If you put this code into our ``init.lua`` file from the earlier example, you will see "Hello World!" begin printed every second on the console.
 Let's digest this example.
-The first line imports the ``coroutine.lua`` script from the auxiliary Lua library that comes bundled with widelands.
+The first line imports the :doc:`autogen_auxiliary_coroutine` script from the auxiliary Lua library that comes bundled with widelands.
 We use two functions from this in the rest of the code, namly :func:`sleep` and :func:`run`.